TRAP33ZOID/TRAP33ZOID/README.md

 # 🌱 Learning Goals

-I'm on a journey to expand my skills and knowledge in Data Analytics.
+I'm on a journey to expand my skills and knowledge.
 Some of my current learning goals include:

 - NLP
 - Pytorch... or maybe TensorFlow